xemexpress/UniMemo/README.md

 1. **Identity and Face Verification**

-   Before any Memo interaction, you need to upload a picture of your Permanent ID Card (clearly visible with four corners shown) and a profile photo (clear, whole face with sunglasses and hat off) for verification.
+   After providing email and mobile number for registration, you need to upload a picture of your Permanent ID Card (clearly visible with four corners shown) and a profile photo (clear, whole face with sunglasses and hat off) for further verification.

 2. **Emergency Button**